image

 Clinical Advisor

-Emily is a clinical pharmacist specializing in medication management of chronic disease states.
+Emily Black, PharmD, is a clinical pharmacist specializing in medication management of chronic disease states.
 She is dual board certified in pharmacotherapy and ambulatory clinical pharmacy.
 She completed her residency training at Gulf Coast Veterans Health Care System with focus on primary care and chronic disease management.
 She has since worked for the Martinsburg VA Medical Center, Geisinger Health System, and Vanderbilt University Medical Center.
 She has clinical pharmacy practice experience in acute care, ambulatory care, and transitions of care, as well as administrative experience in developing and managing clinical pharmacy practice models.

 We’re hiring.
 Come join us!